 The conservation status of the Ringed Kingfisher is of concern due to its small population size and restricted range.
 It is listed as Near Threatened on the IUCN Red List and is included in Appendix II of CITES.
 The species is found in only a handful of countries, principally India, Bhutan and Bangladesh, with small populations in Myanmar, Thailand and Nepal.
 It has suffered declines across its range due to habitat destruction and fragmentation, which has resulted in the fragmentation of suitable habitat for the species.

-See also What is Rat Animal
+See also What is Red Aphids Animal

 In India, it is listed as Vulnerable by the IUCN Red List due to its small population size and a decrease in suitable habitats over time.
 It has also been listed as Endangered by the Wildlife Protection Act (1972).
 The species is found mainly in scrub forest habitats along rivers, streams and lakes.